makezurich/makezurich-software-intro/README.md

 The TTN LoRaWAN backend provides [integrations](https://www.thethingsnetwork.org/docs/applications/integrations.html) with 3rd-party services, an [HTTP API](https://www.thethingsnetwork.org/docs/applications/http/) and a [MQTT API](https://www.thethingsnetwork.org/docs/applications/mqtt/api.html).

+### Building applications with TTN
+Here there is a [general overview of how to build applications with TTN](https://www.thethingsnetwork.org/docs/applications/options.html), including different SDKs and other integration options.

 ### Receiving your data from TTN with an HTTP Web service
 The TTN LoRaWAN backend offers a Webhook based [HTTP integration](https://www.thethingsnetwork.org/docs/applications/http/).